Table of Contents

 - The Flexline is water and dust protected

 - Initial costs are high

 Leica TS15 is a total R400 Imaging Total Station that offers the best in class robotic surveying.

-Users also have the liberty of integrating the full GNSS functionality to their total station and combine it with TPS efficiently.
+Users also can easily integrate the full GNSS functionality into their total Station and combine it with TPS.

 - Allows users to capture image notes

-- Unique power search is capable of easily finding your prism
+- Unique power search is capable of quickly finding your prism

 - Usage involves a steep learning curve

 Boasting a mid-to-high accuracy range, this Leica FlexLine manual Total Station offers high precision and efficiency.
 It’s the new generation manual total station with AutoHeight for revolutionized height measurement.